Same Trailer Different Park: Music and lyrics

-Same Trailer Different Park draws on styles such as rockabilly, blues rock, country folk, and catchy country pop.
-Its songs are performed midtempo, and written from a Middle-American perspective, featuring stories of challenges and setbacks faced by men and women who struggle with their surroundings.
-"Follow Your Arrow" examines the small-minded perspective of small-town life.
-On "Merry Go 'Round", Musgraves sings over a shuffle beat and banjo about emotional, material, and addictive liabilities that prevent people from escaping restrictive lifestyles.
+Same Trailer Different Park is a country album that draws on styles such as pop, blues rock, rockabilly, and country folk.
+Its songs are performed midtempo.
+Musgraves's perspective across Same Trailer Different Park has been described as working class and rural, with "middle-American melancholy".
+The songs feature stories of challenges and setbacks faced by people who struggle with their surroundings.
 Jonathan Bernstein of American Songwriter wrote that Musgraves's characters are "well-wishers and help-seekers, deadbeats trying to be better and do-gooders that are falling behind", and that she focuses on "small, pivotal moments, when they come to terms with their own faults and dreams, when they’re on the verge of a breakthrough or a meltdown."
+Her approach to songwriting was inspired by John Prine's straightforward lyrics.
+She also cited Ryan Adams, Glen Campbell, Patty Griffin, Loretta Lynn, Dolly Parton, and Willie Nelson, Buck Owens, and Lee Ann Womack as influences.